 Every year on the Baptism of the Lord Weekend we read aloud all the names of those who were baptized in our Cathedral in the past year and we pray for them and for their families.

 2. JOINT ECUMENICAL SERVICE OF PRAYER IN JANUARY

-Each year during the World Week of Prayer for Christian Unity, our parishioners and clergy join the members of our three neighbouring Christian Churches for a joint Ecumenical Service of Prayer.
-The Churches are St. Paul’s Anglican, St. Andrew’s Presbyterian and First-Wesley United.
+Each year during the World Week of Prayer for Christian Unity, our parishioners and clergy join the members of our three neighbouring Christian Churches: St. Paul’s Anglican, St. Andrew’s Presbyterian and First-Wesley United, for a joint Ecumenical Service of Prayer.
 Each year the venue changes from Church to Church.
-In 2016, St. Paul`s Anglican Church will host the event on January 24th.

 3. CANDLEMAS DAY AND ST. BLAISE CELEBRATIONS IN FEBRUARY

 On February 2nd, forty days after Christmas, our Parish celebrates the Feast of the Presentation of the Lord in the Temple.
 On this day each year candles are blessed throughout the Universal Church and distributed to the faithful.
 We sometimes call the day, ‘Candlemas’.
 On the following day, February 3rd, which marks the Memorial of St. Blaise, the throats of the faithful are blessed during the Mass.